madisonbikes/cyclists_of_msn_v1/README.md

+## ATTENTION!
+THIS IS NO LONGER MAINTAINED OR USED AND HAS BEEN SUPERCEDED BY [this](https://github.com/madisonbikes/cyclistsofmsn-backend) and [this](https://github.com/madisonbikes/cyclistsofmsn-client).

 # Cyclists of Madison
 Source code for the original Twitter bot [Cyclists of Madison](https://twitter.com/cyclists_of_msn) developed by [Madison Bikes](https://madisonbikes.org).
-THIS IS NO LONGER MAINTAINED OR USED AND HAS BEEN SUPERCEDED BY [this](https://github.com/madisonbikes/cyclistsofmsn-backend) and [this](https://github.com/madisonbikes/cyclistsofmsn-client).

 ## Overview
 This bot posts one photo each day to a Twitter account from a pool of photographs.
 There are several configurable features: